 4 people favorited this theater

-Once a truly fabulous Art Deco palace on Capitol Hill, the John Eberson-designed Penn, which opened in 1935, became an exploitation theater in the 1970’s.
-The Penn originally was one of two sister theaters, but the other theater, the Avenue Grand, which was right across the street, burned down in 1970.
+Once a truly fabulous Art Deco palace on Capitol Hill, the John Eberson-designed Penn Theater, which opened on December 27, 1935 with Errol Flynn in “Captain Blood”.
+It became an exploitation theater in the late-1960’s.
+The Penn Theater originally was one of two sister theaters, but the other theater, the Avenue Grand Theatre, which was right across the street, burned down in 1970.

-During the mid-80’s, the surrounding area began to be revitalized and the Penn was converted into condos.
-Fortunately, but strangely, the theater’s facade was saved and became the entrance to the condo buildingretaining its Deco past.
+During the mid-1980’s, the surrounding area began to be revitalized and the Penn Theater was converted into condos.
+Fortunately, but strangely, the theater’s facade was saved and became the entrance to the condo buildingretaining its Art Deco style past.

 Just login to your account and subscribe to this theater